Why do you need a Mentor?

 • Assist the cadet with the implementation of the life plan that each cadet develops in the residential phase.

-• Submit a MANDATORY Mentor Monthly Contact Report to the ChalleNGe Career Counselors.
+• Submit a MANDATORY Mentor Monthly Contact Form to the ChalleNGe Career Counselors.

 • Have at least four contacts with the cadet per month, two of which must be face to face during the Post-Residential Phase